P0mmeDeTerre/MarkAndPingMulitplayer/README.md

 # MarkAndPingMulitplayer

 :red_circle: Due to a bug in Unreal, version 5.5 may have issues when run on a *Listen Server* only.
-The client (acting as the server) might not be able to see some widget components.
+The host might not be able to see some widget components other clients are fine.

 This bug has already been reported by users on Reddit and the Unreal forum: